just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Logo-Part-I.rst

     <p>In this lesson the tangible objects you will build are algorithms for drawing
     simple shapes.

-    </p><p>Logo’s best known feature is its turtle -- an actual picture of a turtle --
+    </p><p>Logo’s best known feature is its turtle, an actual picture of a turtle,
     that the user can control by telling it how to move.
-As the turtle moves it leaves behind a trail -- in other words it draws.
+As the turtle moves it leaves behind a trail, in other words it draws.
 Imagine the trail left behind by an animal as it moves around in the sand on a beach.
     Logo can be used to create very sophisticated algorithms and
     very sophisticated drawings, such as the pattern on the left.